ESVConnect – COES

 Electrical installation compliance

 In describing the installation work completed, on the Certificate of Compliance, electrical workers are making a legal statement and a safety proposition to their client.
-The statement describes compliance with the Electricity Safety Act 1998 and the Electricity Safety (Installations) Regulations 2009.
+The statement describes compliance with the Electricity Safety Act 1998 and the Electricity Safety (General) Regulations 2019.

 In the case of non-prescribed installation work, the legal statement and safety proposition is made by the licensed electrical worker certifying the work, and the Certificate of Compliance is registered with ESV as a Certificate of Electrical Safety.
 Auditing of this work identifies if the work complies or not.